coreBOS/coreBOSDocumentation/user/pages/10.developer-guide/02.architecture-concepts/76.popup_open_hook/item.md

 ### Example: basic search

-This example will modify the product capture field on Assets, so it lists only those products that contain the text “Pack”.
+This example will modify the product capture field on Assets, so it lists only those products that contain the text "Pack".

 1. **define the new javascript function that will be called**